aysn3536/-rainmeter-PRTS-/README.md

 - **Steam Data Retrieval**: A small subset of users have experienced difficulties in retrieving data from the Steam web API.
 We are diligently working on a solution.

 ## Support and Updates
 For any queries, suggestions, or bug reports, please feel free to open an issue on this repository.
-We appreciate your feedback and are committed to improving the Raindrop Component.
+We appreciate your feedback and are committed to improving the Rainmeter Component.

 ## Contributing
 If you'd like to contribute to the development of the Raindrop Component, please submit a pull request.
 We welcome all contributions that align with our project's goals and coding standards.